ChurchOfTheInternet/Saints/README.md

 Three primary criteria for canonization are as follows:

 1) Large impact - The contributions made by the candidate should have reached a very wide audience, exemplifying the power of the internet to connect beings all over the planet. <br>
 2) Profundity - The contributions should resonate deeply with people, somehow expressing genuine, deep feeling, communicating from the heart.
-Most music videos, comedies, blogs will fail in this category.
+Most music videos, comedies, blogs will fail in this category.<br>
 3) Pro-human - In keeping with Priciple 2 of the Church of the Internet, the contributions should reflect a love of humanity, life, the earth, nature, the universe.
-Makers of profoundly moving videos expressing hatred for life would not be eligible for canonization regardless of their popularity.
+Makers of profoundly moving videos expressing hatred for life would not be eligible for canonization regardless of their popularity.<br>
-4) ?
+4) ?<br><br>

 This is a work in progress, so if you think somebody should be on this list, please tell us.
-In no particular order, the saints of the internet, according to us, are
+In no particular order, the saints of the internet, according to us, are <br>

 - Yosemitebear62 a.k.a.
 Double Rainbow Dude
 We choose yosemitebear62 to be canonized because of his famous "Double Rainbow" video. https://www.youtube.com/watch?v=OQSNhk5ICTI